Lelou123/StarWars-Api/README.md

 # StarWars-Api

-Welcome to my repository made from a challenge in the last module of "course C# complete by professor Nelio Alves".
+Welcome to my repository made using the Swapi Api as base

 ### Languages, Frameworks and APi's